borispovod/crypti-dapps-docs/MessagingDapp.md

 In the [next tutorial](UserInterface.md), we describe how to create a frontend user interface for our Messaging dapp.

-Example of this dapp [here](https://github.com/crypti/MessagingDApp).
+The complete source code for this dapp is available [here](https://github.com/crypti/MessagingDApp).